How to compare home and contents insurance

 Know what’s included and what’s optional

-Choosing a policy based on price alone can lead to headaches at claims time.
-You may want to consider a few more key factors, like:
+Choosing a policy based on price alone could lead to headaches at claims time.
+Some other factors you may want to consider are:

 - the company’s reputation